 CVV2 data price ranges start from $0.1 to $5 per card while Track 2 data is available at up to $100 per card.

 What Verizon says about POS?

 Verizon has announced in its Data breach report of 2014 that 99% of breaches targeted POS system were from external sources.
-POS attack was remained on the top three attacks in the year of 2013.
-Accommodation with 75% ratio and Food services with 31% ratio were the highest targeted industries.
-All POS attacks were resulted in data exfiltration.
+POS attack remained on the top three attacks in the year of 2013.
+Accommodation with 75% ratio and Food services with 31% ratio was the highest targeted industry.
+All POS attacks resulted in data exfiltration.

 POS Systems & Security Issues:

-As we saw, that attacker can easily install malware on POS system due to vulnerability of POS operating system.
+As we saw, that attacker can easily install malware on the POS system due to the vulnerability of the POS operating system.
 Such attacks could lead to severe data breaches and require quick action too.
-Here are some serious issues in POS system that could welcome attacker to perform data theft.
+Here are some serious issues in the POS system that could welcome attackers to perform data theft.

 The Payment Card Industry Data Security Standard (PCI DSS) related to POS systems do not need to be implemented network segmentation as it reduces the scope of CDE (card data environment) and the PCI DSS assessment.
 POS system must allow software updates and maintenance, which allow data to be exported to other external payment processors.

 However, credit card data remains unencrypted within internal networks and systems of POS.
 Therefore, when the data transmits from one system to another system, it remains in plain text within the memory of the POS system.
 This situation could allow an attacker to steal the data with RAM scraping malware.
 Point to point encryption removes the fear of malware and credit card data that will remain encrypted while swiping.